tariqdaouda/Mariana_talks/2016-04-08_MILA/README.md

 using Mariana's default trainer.
 Using the trainer ensures that the model is saved in case of a crash, that the best models are saved for test and/or validation sets.
 It also allows for the use of dataset mappers that take care of things such as oversampling, and recorders that generate and print reports during training.

+To run the example you will need an internet connection to download the mnist dataset.